![]() |

 First Judges Case (1981):

-It declared that the “superiority” of the Chief Justice of India recommendation on judicial appointments and transfers can be refused for “cogent reasons.”
-The ruling gave primacy in the hand of Executive over judicial appointments for the next 12 years.
+This case defined the “superiority” of CJI on recommendation of judicial appointments and transfers can be stopped by “logical reasons.”
+The ruling gave primacy in the hands of the Executive over judicial appointments for the next 12 years.

 Second Judges Case (1993):